-Glencore has been a long-term supporter of carbon capture use and storage (CCUS) technology to reduce emissions from fossil fuels and service a hydrogen economy.
+Glencore has been a long-term supporter of carbon capture and storage (CCS) technology to reduce emissions and service a low emission economy.

-The International Energy Agency views CCUS as a 'key technology' in the global transition to a low-carbon economy.
+The International Energy Agency views CCS as a 'key technology' in the global transition to a low-carbon economy.

 CTSCo is partnering with the China Huaneng Group (CHG), shareholder in the Millmerran Power Station in Queensland, to develop CO2 capture technology for existing power stations.

 We have completed feasibility and front-end engineering design studies into delivering an integrated post-combustion capture (PCC) plant at Millmerran.

 The plant will capture 110,000 tonnes of CO2 per year, ready for transport.